 As a result of a separate inquiry conducted at the same time as the early investigations into the proposed new station at South Fremantle, a recommendation was made favouring conversion of the East Perth 40 cycle system to the British and Australian Standard Frequency of 50 cycles per second.
 The recommendation was adopted and implemented by making the frequency of generation at South Fremantle 50 cycles and installing at East Perth a frequency changer able to convert 25,000 kW of energy from one frequency to the other.
-Change-over of consumers' plant is proceeding and a large number of important loads are now supplied at 50 cycles.

-3. Kalgoorlie.-In Kalgoorlie, the Municipal Council is supplying approximately 3,800 consumers with either direct or alternating current from a diesel station of 1,825 kW generating capacity.
-Primarily established to supply power to the gold mines, the Kalgoorlie Electric Power and Lighting Corporation operates a steam station of 11,000 kW and maintains a 22 kV line of 21 miles to the Celebration mine.
+3. Kalgoorlie.-In Kalgoorlie, the Municipal Council supplies approximately 3,800 consumers with either direct or alternating current.
+A diesel station of 1,825 kW generating capacity provides direct current to the limit of its capacity.
+Alternating current is purchased from Kalgoorlie Power Corporation and retailed by the Council to some consumers, while portion is passed through a rectifier to convert it to direct current.
+Primarily established to supply power to the gold mines, the Kalgoorlie Electric Power and Lightung Corporation operates a steam station of 11,000 kW and maintains a 22 kV line of 21 miles to the Celebration mine.
 Alternating current is also supplied to about 1,400 consumers.
-The Corporation's undertaking generates approximately 35 million kWh per annum and new boilers were installed a short time ago to permit steam-raising from Collie coal.
+The Corporation's undertaking generates approximately 35 million kWh per annum and boilers are fired by Collie coal.

-4. General Pattern of Electricity Supply.-The pattern of the generation and distribution of electric power in Western Australia consisted until recently of a number of isolated systems each supplying a particular area.
+4. General Pattern of Electricity Supply.-The pattern of the generation and distribution of electric power in Western Australia consisted of a number of isolated systems each supplying a particular area.
 Except in the metropolitan area and in the area embraced by the South-West Power Scheme (See para.
-6 below), where in both cases electricity supply is in the hands of the State Electricity Commission of Western Australia, local authorities are generally responsible for the supply of electricity for domestic, industrial and traction purposes.
+6 below), where in both cases electricity supply is in the hands of the State Electricity Commission of Western Australia, local authorities are generally responsible for the supply of electricity for domestic and industrial purposes.
 In the area between the Great Southern Railway from Northam to Albany and the west coast, however, the State Electricity Commission has now constructed transmission lines to give central station supply to the towns and their surrounding rural areas.
 In addition, there are several mining companies which generate electricity for use in their mines.
-In order to cater for the expected growth in demand, capacity of the State's major generating stations is being increased.
+In order to cater for the expected growth in demand, the capacity of the State's major generating stations is being increased.

-The system in the Metropolitan area has been inter-connected with the Bunbury area by means of a 132,000 volt transmission line.
+The system in the Metropolitan area has been inter-connected with the Bunbury area by means of a 132 kV transmission line, and a second similar line is in course of construction.